What Is Parallel Programming and Multithreading?

 In many applications today, software needs to make decisions quickly.
 And the best way to do that is through parallel programming in C/C++ and multithreading.

-Parallel programming means using a set of resources to solve a problem in less time by dividing the work.
+Parallel programming is the process of using a set of resources to solve a problem in less time by dividing the work.

-Using parallel programming is important to increase the performance of the software.
+Using parallel programming in C is important to increase the performance of the software.

 Parallel programming is a broad concept.
 It can describe many types of processes running on the same machine or on different machines.